RitwikGanguly/Innomatics-Research-Lab-/README.md

 # Innomatics-Research-Lab-
-- In this repository I will upload the Hackathon solution of Innomatics Research Lab
+- In this repository I will upload some important projects and tasks of Innomatics Research Lab
-- Thanks for the opportunity
+- Get updated everyday